ksurajsingh/CertiCrypt/readme.md

 - [ ] sample data (demo markscard)
 - [ ] Screenshots + README
 - [ ] Short report (explain structure + feature)

+## Experimental

+- [ ] See if you can generate the hash for the whole data structure of the block instead of using another instance of *character*
+      - reduces code complexity
+      - increase code readability